fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='info' title='Assignment Demo: Analyzing historic cookbooks' text='
 The following resources form the basis of the assignment demo, so I want to list them here, but you don\'t need to read through these on your own.

+The assignment demo video is posted on the YouTube Channel, and you can [watch it here](https://youtu.be/XU8JkkuzpP8).

 #### Cookbooks as historical sources
 - Keith Stavely and Kathleen Fitzgerald, _United Tastes: The Making of the First American Cookbook_ (2: Culinary Tradition), 29-51.
 This provides a fascinating cultural background of cookbooks and their evolution.
 Honestly the first few sentences of each paragraph will give you enough background.
 - Colleen Cotter, "Claiming a Piece of the Pie", 51--68.